gabrielrsp/React-Shoes-Store/README.md

 ### `yarn install`

-Install the dependencies of the project
+Install the dependencies of the project.

+### `json-server server.json -p 3333`

+Runs the fake api where the application will get the data.

 ### `yarn start`